Skip to content

 Extra payments to clear the arrears

-• Use Your budget to work out how much you can afford to pay each month towards the arrears.
+• Use your budget to work out how much you can afford to pay each month towards the arrears.
 Don’t be afraid to offer only a small amount if that is all you can afford.
+If you haven’t worked out your budget yet, give us a call and we can send you the right budget to use for you and your business.
+If you have your figures ready, our advisers can help you complete your budget and send you a summary budget you can share with your landlord.

 • Depending on what benefit you receive (Housing Benefit or Universal Credit), consider whether you can afford to pay by direct deduction.
 The deduction from your Universal Credit can be up to 20% of your standard allowance.
 The DWP should take account of your financial circumstances when deciding how much they will take.
 If the amount of the deduction is causing you hardship, contact us for advice.